MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-speos-content.md

 Key findings include:

 1. NVadsA10v5-Series: Exhibits up to 90X performance scalability when upgrading from partial to two GPUs.
 Best suited for less complex models and when cost is the primary concern.
-1. NCasT4_v3 Series: Shows up to 70X performance increase with each additional GPU, up to four GPUs.
+1. NCasT4_v3 Series: Shows up to 70X performance increase with each extra GPU, up to four GPUs.
 1. NC A100 v4 Series: Demonstrates up to 170X performance scalability with each added GPU, up to four GPUs.
 1. NDm A100 v4-Series: Achieves remarkable performance scalability of up to 350X with 8 GPUs, outperforming other series when prioritizing performance.

-Additionally, a comparative analysis between Standard_NC96ads_A100_v4 and Standard_ND96amsr_A100_v4 in a 4 GPU scenario showed equivalent computation times and performance levels.
+Additionally, a comparative analysis between Standard_NC96ads_A100_v4 and Standard_ND96amsr_A100_v4 in a four GPU scenario showed equivalent computation times and performance levels.

 Overall, the use of the latest NVIDIA graphics card-enabled virtual machines on Azure showed significant performance improvements, balancing both cost and performance effectively.